-The star anise crop is grown at commercial scale in Yunnan, Guizhou, and Guangxi provinces of China, and Lang Son province (Van Quan District) of Vietnam.
+The star anise crop is grown at a commercial scale in Yunnan, Guizhou, and Guangxi provinces of China, and Lang Son province (Van Quan District) of Vietnam.

-Some of other important chemical substances in ba jiao are methyl chervicol, anisaldehyde, pinene, peruviol (nerolidol), citrophen, cineol, safrole, etc.
+Some of the other important chemical substances in ba jiao are methyl chervicol, anisaldehyde, pinene, peruviol (nerolidol), citrophen, cineol, safrole, etc.

 star anise has been reported to yield 3 to 7% shikimic acid.
-Shikimic acid is an important component of the medicine oseltemevir (tamiflu) used for the treatment influenza virus.
+Shikimic acid is an important component of the medicine oseltemevir (Tamiflu) used for the treatment influenza virus.

-The spice is an excellent source of many essential B-complex vitamins such as niacin, pyridoxine, pantothenic acid and riboflavin.
+The spice is an excellent source of many essential B-complex vitamins such as niacin, pyridoxine, pantothenic acid, and riboflavin.

-The star spice is an excellent source of minerals like calcium, iron, phosphorus, potassium, manganese, zinc and magnesium.
+The star spice is an excellent source of minerals like calcium, iron, phosphorus, potassium, manganese, zinc, and magnesium.

 For sun drying, freshly harvested unripe star anises are dried in piles in the drying field, with regular turning until completely dried.

-Mechanical drying: Heat up the dehydrator to 90-100 degree C and put in the freshly harvested star anise fruits.
+Mechanical drying: Heat up the dehydrator to 90-100 degrees C and put in the freshly harvested star anise fruits.
 Adjust the temperature to 50-60% and maintain the temperature for 7-8 hours to complete dehydration.

 Whole as well as ground star anise powder can be readily available in the Asian markets and specialty shops year-round.
 Choose whole dried pods instead of its ground form for purity and authenticity.